MikeDombo/AudioDidact/README.md

 ### Configuration

 Download this repository and then edit `config.yml` to add your [Google API server key.](https://console.developers.google.com/apis/credentials)
-Set hostname to your public ip or domain and subdirectory.
+Set "force-https" to true if you want to use SSL.

 - Set database configuration, also in `config.yml`.
 - Install pug-php, symfony/yaml, and mongodb/mongodb (optional) using composer
 - Set `batchProcess.php` to run as often as you like using the Windows Task Sheduler or cron on linux.
 This script is used to delete files once they are kicked out of every user's feed.
 If you have lots of disk space, then you may not want to run this script ever, so that the audio and thumbnails are always available.

-### Configuration With Evironment Variables
+### Configuration With Environment Variables

 Instead of editing `config.yml`, you can choose to set the options through environment variables.
 For this to work PHP must have environment variables enabled (check php.ini).